vilmosz/cw19/CW1.md

 ### Explanation

 The _srn_ and _name_ fields are self-explanatory.
 The binary _keyFragment_ field has been intercepted (given).
 The Berlekamp–Massey algorithm can be used to compute the _tap positions_, which is expected to be under the _lfsr_ field in the _taps_ subfield, which is an array of zero-based indices in decreasing order (i.e. [10, 8]).
 Once knowing the _tap positions_ and the _linear span_ of the LFSR, the entire _key_ can be generated starting from the _seed_, which has been intercepted (given).
-The _key_ in the result JSON is the key in hexadecimal, i.e. the corresponding value for the following binary number:
+The _key_ is the full-length key stream in hexadecimal that is necessary to decrypt the _cipherText_.
+The corresponding binary value for the _key_ in this case is:

 ```
 0110100001011001001001111011011100101101
 0111001100010111111010010000100110100101
 ```

+The _cipherText_ is also given in hexadecimal, so this needs to be converted to binary before the _key_ can be applied on it, i.e. a simple _exclusive or_ (XOR) operation, to get the encoded plain text.
+The binary encoded plain text then can be decoded to obtain the actual _plainText_, which is a recognisable English dictionary word.

 You should notice 3 things:
 - the intercepted _cipherText_ is in hexadecimal and is 10 bytes long, exactly the same length as the generated _key stream_,
 - the _key stream_ starts with the given _seed_,
 - the _key stream_ contains the the _keyFragment_.

-Therefore the _plainText_ can be computed from the _cipherText_ and the _key_ with a simple _exclusive or_ (XOR) operation.
-All strings should be encoded / decoded using UTF-8.
+All strings are encoded / decoded using UTF-8.
 There are UTF-8 encoders/decoders available for all programming languages.
 If you have difficulty decoding, you can double-check yourself with the following Web API call:

  http://foley.gold.ac.uk/cw19/api/decode?binary=11101010110111001101001

 This decodes as __uni__.
-You can call it with any binary number.
+You can call this with any binary number.

 ### Final note